Warmley Park School and College School Local Offer

 Parents can request specific support from staff on a range of issues including behaviour, reducing anxiety, social stories, managing transitions, supporting sensory needs, Makaton, access to ICT and e-safety.

-The Headteacher, Deputy Headteacher and SENCO can support you with referrals to other agencies including health and social care.
+The Headteacher, Deputy Headteacher, SENCO and Family Support Worker can support you with referrals to other agencies including health and social care.